rzambrano1/rzambrano1/README.md

 - 👋 Hi, I’m @rzambrano1.
-I go by Ric or Ricky.
+I go by Ric.
 - 👀 I’m interested in Data Science, Machine Learning, Computational Statistics, Sampling, Big Data, and Econometrics.
      In the short and medium term I just want to be a full time practicioner of Data Science.
      In the long term I would like to attempt designing a machine learning algorithm that would replace current economic models.
 The economics standard model